Key takeaways

 Creon is a prescription drug product that contains a combination of pancreatic enzymes.
-Pancreatic enzymes are also referred to as digestive enzymes as they are proteins that assist with the breakdown of food in the small intestine.
-They are secreted by the pancreas through the pancreatic duct, hence their name pancreatic enzymes.
+Pancreatic enzymes are also referred to as digestive enzymes, as they are proteins that assist with the breakdown of food we eat.
 Patients who have cystic fibrosis, certain other medical conditions, or certain types of surgical history may not produce the proper amount of enzymes for healthy digestion.
 This is known as exocrine pancreatic insufficiency (EPI).
-This can lead to symptoms such as persistent indigestion, nausea, constipation, cramping, and diarrhea.
-In more serious cases it can lead to malabsorption and severe weight loss which can have a dangerous impact to your overall health.
-There are multiple enzymes released by the pancreas, and they include amylase, gelatinase, lactase, lipase, maltase, peptidase, and protease.
-Creon is a specific combination formulation known as pancrelipase which consists of lipase, amylase, and protease derived from porcine pancreas.
-It is available in delayed-release capsules in various strengths which are expressed in lipase units.
+This can lead to symptoms such as persistent indigestion, nausea, flatulence, cramping, and diarrhea.
+In more serious cases, it can lead to malabsorption and severe weight loss.
+Creon is a specific formulation known as pancrelipase, which consists of lipase, amylase, and protease.
+These enzymes are actually derived from the porcine (pig) pancreas.
+It is available in delayed-release capsules in various strengths, which are expressed in units of the lipase enzyme.

-Creon can be expensive depending upon your insurance coverage.
-Even with insurance such as a Medicare drug plan, Creon prescription fills can be over $1000.
+Creon can be expensive, depending on your insurance coverage.
+Even with insurance such as a Medicare drug plan, Creon prescriptions can be over $1,000.
 This leaves many patients who are struggling with digestive issues looking for alternatives to Creon.
 There are other pancreatic enzyme preparations that contain the pancrelipase combination, though they are not considered the same as the brand name product of Creon.
-This means your pharmacist can not substitute a prescription of one for the other.
-There are also products that only contain one specific enzyme instead of a combination.
-Your doctor and pharmacist may have to collaborate to determine the one which works best for you and also minimizes your out-of-pocket costs.
+This means your pharmacist can not substitute a prescription for one for the other.
 Using a SingleCare prescription savings card can create savings of up to 80% off of prescription drugs.

 What can I take in place of Creon?